suncoast-devs/handbook/lessons/cs-linq/reading/intro.md

+---
+title:
-# Improving our ability to search and manipulate collections of data
+  LINQ -- Improving our ability to search and manipulate collections of data
+---

 Looking back at the code we used for managing `Employee`s in our _Employee Database_ example from (LINK TO cs-classes lesson) we wrote code to search for an employee by it's name in our `List<Employee>` collection.

 ```C#
 // to null which will indicate no match found